phampe68/IMDBClone/README.md

 # IMDBClone
- A website with similar functionality to IMDB
+ A website with similar functionality to IMDB, very cool